floybix/floybix.github.io/_drafts/attempting-nab.md

 It is curious that there is such a strong benefit in limiting the set of inputs that each column can connect to.
-I think this reflects that the learning process is HTM is too greedy.
-Its "boosting" mechanism is supposed to correct for this, but in practice does more harm than good.
+I think this reflects that the learning process in HTM is too greedy, so it loses the ability to discriminate between values.
+A "boosting" mechanism is supposed to correct for this, but in practice does more harm than good.
 There is more to say on this but I'll leave that for another time.

-Compared to the roughly 5% increase in score going from 80% to 16% connectivity, we get about two thirds of that benefit if the 16% connectivity is restricted to a local 20% area of the input (80% connectivity within 20% area = 16%).
+Compared to the roughly 5% increase in score going from 80% to 16% connectivity, we get about two thirds of that benefit if the 16% connectivity is restricted to a local area of the input bits (80% connectivity within 20% area = 16%).
+Probably in the local case, greediness applies again within a local range of values.

 #### Sampled linear encoders